kaamanita/brahmi/README.md

 # Brahmi
 Brahmi Keyboard Layout for Mac OS X

+## What is Brahmi Script?

+**Brahmi script** is the oldest attested writing system of Ancient India, apart from the yet-undeciphered Indus script.
+Brahmi is an abugida, i.e. each consonant has an individual inherent sound, such as 𑀓 /ka/.
+It makes use of diacritic marks to modify each consonant with a vowel, such as 𑀓𑀺 /ki/, 𑀓𑀼 /ku/, and 𑀓𑁂 /ke/.
+Some hypotheses state that Brahmi is derived from Aramaic and Greek alphabets as a result of language contact through commerce with Middle Eastern merchants and Indo-Greek communities in Bactria.
+Brahmi is the ancestor of many scripts used in today’s South, Central, and Southeast Asia, such as Devanagari, Thai, Burmese, and Khmer.

 ## Introduction

 This manual and keyboard layout are designed to help you make use of the Brahmi keyboard layout (v1.0).
 This keyboard layout is developed to facilitate typing of [Brahmi](https://en.wikipedia.org/wiki/Brahmi_script) texts including vowel diacritics (saras), conjunct consonants (saṃyoga), and Brahmi numbers.
 It works with Mac OS X 10.10 onwards and is made available for downloads from [Prachya Boonkwan’s Github](https://github.com/kaamanita/brahmi).
 The keyboard layout was designed by Prachya Boonkwan as a hobby using Ukelele Keyboard Layout Designer (available on App Store) and is distributed under the MIT License.
 The keyboard icon represents the consonant 𑀲 /s/, which is short for Sanskrit.